-Description The property is a two storey end-terrace house.
-Accommodation Ground: Hallway, Living Room and Dining Kitchen.
-First Floor: Landing, three Bedrooms and Shower Room.
-Gross internal floor area (m2) 92sq.m. or thereby.
-Neighbourhood and location The property forms part of an established residential area in the town of Kirriemuir.
-The surrounding properties in the immediate vicinity are generally of a similar age and style.
-A range of typical local amenities can be found nearby.
-Age 55 years approx. Weather It was overcast with light rain showers, following generally similar conditions.
-Chimney stacks There are no chimney stacks.
 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roof is of a pitched design, overlaid with concrete tiles.
+The roof is of a pitched design overlaid with concrete tiles having a tiled ridge and PVC edge tiles.
+A ground floor roof projection is in place being of a pitched design overlaid in similar materials to the main roof and having metal flashings at the junction to the main

+Roofing including roof space wall.
 Access to the roof space is available via a ceiling hatch in the landing.
-The roof is of timber construction, with timber sarking.
-There are insulation materials laid over the ceiling joists.
+The roof is of timber construction with underside felt.
+There is insulation materials laid over the ceiling joists.
+Rainwater fittings Visually inspected with the aid of binoculars where

-Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-There are half round UPVC gutters in place, which connect to UPVC downpipes.
+Jan San San San San San San San San San S appropriate.
+There are UPVC gutters in place which connect to suitable downpipes.

 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The property is of cavity brick construction.
-The walls have a harled and pointed facing brick external finish.
-The walls are approximately 300mm thick.
-I would make the reasonable assumption that a suitable damp proof course was installed in the property at the time of construction, in line with regulations in place at the time.
-There is a provision of sub floor ventilation.
+The property appears to be of timber frame with a block outer leaf wall construction.
+The walls have a harled and pointing facing brick finish.
+The walls are approximately 310mm thick.
+I would make the reasonable assumption that a suitable damp proof course was installed in the property at the time of construction in line with regulations in place at the time.

 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-Windows: Double glazed UPVC framed windows units are installed.
-Doors: The access doors are of UPVC double glazed style.
-UPVC box eaves features are in place.
+Windows: Double glazed timber framed windows units are installed.
+Doors: The access doors are of timber panelled design.
+External joinery: There are box eaves features of timber design.

 External decorations Visually inspected.
-The wall finishes are painted.
+The external timbers are painted.

 Conservatories / porches There are no conservatories / porches.

-There are no communal areas.
+Communal areas There are no communal areas.
 Garages and permanent outbuildings Visually inspected.
-There is a external storage cupboard in the rear garden.
-This is of sectional concrete construction, beneath a flat roof being overlaid in corrugated asbestos sheeting.
+The property has a single detached garage.
+This is of brick construction, beneath a pitched roof overlaid in concrete tiles.
+The floor is formed in concrete.
+Vehicle access is via a metal door.
+The garage has light and power.

 Outside areas and boundaries Visually inspected.

-The property has garden areas to the rear.
-The garden areas are surfaced in paving.
-The boundaries are formed in timber fencing and hedging. --
+The property has garden areas to the front and rear.
+The garden areas are surfaced in grass, chip stones, paving and planting.
+The boundaries are formed in timber fencing.
+A driveway is in place being surfaced in chip stones and concrete paving, and provides vehicle access to the garage.